TeaByte/telegram-upload-api/README.md

 - **Endpoint**: `/fetch`
 - **Method**: `POST`
 - **Parameters**:
-  - `recordId`: The unique identifier for the file record
+  - `fileId`: The unique identifier for the file record